ahirner/nix-trickle/README.md

 ### `nixosModules` ❄️

+- default: pure and modern `nix` system
-- bin-cache: add substituter and public key to `nix.settings` of cached package builds
+- bin-cache: substituter and public key in `nix.settings` for `nix-trickle` builds